PrudioHQ/prudio-docs/docs/about.md

 Prudio is the easiest way to engage your website visitors through Slack.

-Checkout our team at [assembly.com/prudio](https://www.assembly.com/prudio).
+We have a multi talent team spread around the globe.
+Make sure you checkout our team at [Assembly.com/prudio](https://www.assembly.com/prudio).